THE PLATINUM'S GAZE

 If Jae-sung enrolled as academy hunter, he'd have access to resources.
 Training.
 The ability to grow strong enough to actually protect Yoo.

-"Smart kid," Min-ji observed.
+Min-ji observed.
 "Yes.
-We can extend the offer.
-Mr. Lee Jae-sung, Gold-high rank, combat veteran.
-You'd be valuable as instructor.
-And it keeps you close to your son."
+We can extend the offer, Mr. Lee Jae-sung, Gold-high rank, combat veteran, you would be valuable as an instructor, and this also keeps you close to your son."

 "What's the catch for me?"

-"You teach.
-You fight when we need you.
-You accept that your son will be studied.
-And you never, never interfere with our research."
+"You teach and you fight when we need you, you accept that your son will be studied, and you never, ever interfere with our research."

 "Define 'studied.'"